 Patient Rights & Responsibilities

-To complement the Rights and Standards as set out in the Government's Patient's Charter we, as your Health Team, can offer you:-
+To complement the Rights and Standards as set out in the Government's Patient's Charter, our Team of Staff can offer you:-

 The Practice will make every effort to